StefanosTouf/drone-template/README.md

   * `target`: targets the final stage of the Dockerfile which is configured to package the output of the build stage into a production-ready image.
   * `repo`: the repository containing this project's images.
   * `registry`: the registry containing this project's images.
-  * `insecure`: the registry and the drone server are on the same private network, so https communication isn't necessary.
+  * `insecure`: the registry and the Drone server are on the same private network, so https communication isn't necessary.
   * `username` and `password`: credentials of the registry user that is used to push the images.
-The values are retrieved from secrets on the drone server.
+The values are retrieved from secrets on the Drone server.
   * `tags`: tag of the image.

 * `discord_notification`
   * `when`: sends the notification only on build success and failure.
   * `settings`: configures the discord channel to which the notification will be sent.
-These values are retrieved from secrets configured on the drone server.
+These values are retrieved from secrets configured on the Drone server.

 * `target`: this pipeline is ran on every push to master.